daniel071/Youtube_Downloader/README.md

 Find this in more detail [here](https://help.github.com/en/articles/creating-a-pull-request-from-a-fork)

 ### How to install:
+This application is able to be used on multiple operating systems, find the installation instructions for your operating system here:
+###### **Please note:** I've only tested this on Windows 10 and Linux!
+Other operating systems such as MacOS and FreeBSD should work, but compatibility is not guaranteed
 #### On Windows 7/8.1/10
 <img src="https://upload.wikimedia.org/wikipedia/commons/5/5f/Windows_logo_-_2012.svg" alt="Windows 10 Logo" width="150"/> <img src="https://upload.wikimedia.org/wikipedia/en/1/14/Windows_logo_-_2006.svg" alt="Windows 7 Logo" width="150"/>
 Youtube Downloader uses a virtual environment so all the packages come pre-installed,